wazo-platform/wazo-doc/source/upgrade/upgrade.rst

      currently no retro-compatibility on older XiVO Client versions.
 The only exception is Wazo 16.16, which is compatible with XiVO Client 16.13.

-This script will update XiVO and restart all services.
+This script will update Wazo and restart all services.

 There are 2 options you can pass to xivo-upgrade: